dantaki/SV2/doc/README.md

 #### BED Input

-BED files must be tab-delimited with at least four columns, extra columns are ignored.
+BED files must be either space or tab delimited with at least four columns, extra columns are ignored.
 SV type must be contain either `DEL` or `DUP`.

 The first four columns must be formatted in this order below,